pattysc/react-unidirectional-data-web-1116/README.md

   // ...
   updateCardTitle (cardId, updatedTitle) {
     for (const column of this.state.columns) {
-      for (const card of column.cards) {
-        if (card.id === cardId) {
+      const card = column.cards.find(card => card.id === cardId);

       // Ideally we should treat our store as an immutable data structure,
       // meaning instead of updated properties on cards directly, we should
       // create new cards to replace the one that should be updated.
 For now,
       // let's just set the title property and worry about the rest later. card.title = updatedTitle;
-        }
-      }
     }
     this.setState(this.state);
   }